mindersec/minder/README.md

 # Database migrations and tooling

-Mediator uses [sqlc](https://sqlc.dev/) to generate Go code from SQL.
+Minder uses [sqlc](https://sqlc.dev/) to generate Go code from SQL.

 The main configuration file is `sqlc.yaml`.